marcelinollano/mentalmodels/README.md

 ## Credits

-I own nothing, all credit goes to [Gabriel Weinberg](https://twitter.com/yegg) and his great post.
+All credit goes to [Gabriel Weinberg](https://twitter.com/yegg) and his great post.
 I am not affiliated in any way with [Anki](http://ankisrs.net), I just like using it and I recommend it.
 Feed your brain!